jamesonrader/AudioQR/README.md

 ## Welcome to the world's fastest, longest-range data-over-audio solution.

-Send hundreds of bits/second via inaudible, high-frequency sound waves.
+Transmit data through inaudible, high-frequency sound waves.
 Unlike any competing data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), CUE Audio's solution has successfully broadcasted ultrasonic signals in outdoor environments to crowds of 80,000+ stadium attendees, with a propogation distance of over 150 meters and negligible latency above the speed of sound.

-### NOTE: THE GITHUB VERSION OF THIS LIBRARY HAS BEEN DEPRECATED.
-For inquiries about the latest commercial SDK, please visit [CUEaudio.com](https://cueaudio.com/).

 # CUE Audio